About the FICO Credit Score

 Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-- Credit History - How long have you had credit?
+- Your Credit History - How long have you had credit?

-Getting your FICO score
+Raising your FICO score

-Want to know more about credit scores?
-Call us: (207) 571-8034.
+Want to know more about your credit score?
+Give us a call: (207) 571-8034.